ryanwmichaud/HarmonizerPlugin/README.md

 ### How To Use

 This is a midi plugin and requires a DAW with midi routing capabilities.
 The plugin in loaded onto a midi track whose output is routed into a seperate midi track with your software instrument of choice. <br><br>
-See screenshots for an example setup in Ableton Live
+See screenshot `setup.png` for an example setup in Ableton Live